 Protecting your income and your financial future through insurance products such as Total and Permanent Disability and Income Protection policies could be one of the smartest financial investments you could make on behalf of you and your family, particularly if you are self-employed.

-However, it is important that you understand the differences between the types of policies offered through your superannuation fund, or by large, retail insurers, compared to the benefits of speaking to a specialist broker or insurer, whose interest is entirely focused on you as the customer and your needs.
+However, it is important that you understand the differences between the types of policies offered through your superannuation fund, or by large, retail insurers, compared to the benefits of speaking to a specialist insurance broker or insurer, whose interest is entirely focused on you as the customer and your needs.
 This will ensure that you get the insurance coverage most effectively matched to your employment type and your personal circumstances.

 A tailored approach will ensure that you are regularly informed of potential policy changes and that there will be a constant focus on the effectiveness of your policy conditions compared to other options available.

 Your financial future is too important to trust to a generic approach to insurance.
 Consider speaking to a specialist TPD and income insurer, such as Aspect UW, today and make sure you get the best quality, expert and professional advice from an independent whose focus is on you as the customer.